 We also enjoy Forest School activities; wonderful ways to help boost self-esteem and develop cooperation, improving concentration as well as gross and fine motor skills.
 The majority of our teaching staff are nationally accredited with qualifications in Forest Schooling and we have taken to heart the fun, stimulation and recognised learning benefits of practical learning outside the four walls of the classroom.

 We have eight acres of woodland at our disposal which has distinct learning areas around the site.
 Each has a different learning focus with activities ranging from woodwork to storytelling and from cookery to drama.
-Themed trails and rope climbs have been created allowing access to Bark Wood (our learning plateau).
+Themed trails have been created allowing access to Bark Wood (our learning plateau).
 Sloppy Swamp (our vegetable plots and animal habitats) and Outer Mongolia, where we light fires, cook wild plants and create marvellous objects using natural resources and a range of tools.

 The Learning Support Department at The Paragon can provide for a variety of needs and offers support to children on a case-by-case basis.
-Further information can be found in the SEND information report.

 The Learning Support teachers work closely with parents and class teachers to ensure that the child's needs are met.
 The child is at the centre of the support we provide and programmes are tailored to suit individual needs.
 When needed, the Learning Support Departments works closely with outside specialists, such as Speech and Language Therapists, Occupational Therapists, Educational Psychologies, CAMHS, etc.